LiterallyTheOne/simple_blog/readme.rst

 Add Posts and Tags
 ------------------
-To add new posts or Tags you can connect with the superuser.
+To add new posts or tags you can connect with the superuser.